-(a) The number of samples collected depends on the population served and the number of repeat samples required
+(a) The number of samples collected depends on the population served and the number of repeat samples required.

-(b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply. (c) Part of the Chiconee Valley Aqueduct System.
-Free chlorine system
+(b) These communities are partially supplied, and may mix their chlorinated supply with MWRA chloraminated supply.

+(c) Part of the Chicopee Valley Aqueduct System.
+Free chlorine system.

 (d) MWRA sampling program includes a subset of community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community TCR sites as well as sites along the transmission system, tanks and pumping stations.
-Some MWRA TCR sites which are entry points to the community TCR sites as well as sites along the transmission system, tanks and pumping stations.
+Some MWRA TCR sites which are entry points to the community had low chlorine residuals due to various reasons.

 (e) MWRA total coliform and chlorine residual results include data from 125 community pipe locations as described above.
-In most cases these community results are accurately indicative of MWRA water as it enters the community system; however, some are cl
+In most cases these community results are accurately indicative of MWRA water as it enters the community system; however, some are clearly strongly influenced by local pipe conditions.
+Residuals in the MWRA system are typically between 1.0 and 2.8 mg/L.

-Treated Water - Disinfection By-Product (DBP) Levels in Communities January 2011
+Treated Water - Disinfection By-Product (DBP) Levels in Communities February 2011

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s) are by-products of disinfection treatment with chlorine.
 TTHMs and HAA5s are of concern due to their potential adverse health effects at high levels.
-EPA's running annual average (RAA) standard is $80 \mu g/L$ for TTHMs and $60 \mu g/L$ for HAA5s.
+EPA's running annual average (RAA) standard is 80 $\mu$ g/L for TTHMs and 60 $\mu$ g/L for HAA5s.
 The switch from chlorine to ozone for primary disinfection and the consolidation of treatment has lowered DBP formation and results are now more uniform.
 DEP requires that compliance samples be collected quarterly.
 Partially served communities are responsible for their own compliance monitoring and reporting and must be contacted directly for their results.